agilesix/ADPQ/README.md

 L. Our solution is comprised entirely of modern open source technologies, including:

 Rails 5.0.1 as a webdevelopment language/framework - https://github.com/rails/rails
-SpreeCommerce 3.2.0 as an e-commerce platform - https://github.com/spree
 Bootstrap 3.3.7 as a responsive UI framework - https://github.com/twbs
 JQuery 3.1.1 as a Javascript Library - https://github.com/jquery/jquery
 Puma 3.7.1 as a web server - https://github.com/puma/puma
-Capybara 2.12.1 as a Testing Framework - https://github.com/teamcapybara/capybara
-Sniffybara 0.0.1 as a 508 Compliance Testing Framework - https://github.com/department-of-veterans-affairs/sniffybara
 PostgreSQL 9.6.2 as a relational DBMS - https://git.postgresql.org/gitweb/
 NewRelic RPM 3.18.1 as a Application Performance Monitoring Framework - https://github.com/newrelic/rpm

 M. We deployed the prototype on Heroku, a PaaS provider.
 Heroku integrates with GitHub, allowing for easy automated deployment.

 Hosting and Deployment: Deployment to Heroku